Gypsy (Fleetwood Mac song): Background

-The second point of inspiration for the song is the message as a tribute to someone's passing.
-On 5 October 1982, Robin Snyder Anderson, Nicks' best friend, died of leukemia.
+The band also played the song on other concert tours, including their 2018–2019 An Evening with Fleetwood Mac tour, which featured Mike Campbell on a Marxophone.

 Stevie Nicks and Robin Snyder Anderson

 Nicks met and befriended Robin Snyder at Arcadia High School in Los Angeles when they were either 14 or 15.
 Snyder, who had theatrical interests, became Nicks' speech therapist.
 Videos of the two preparing for concerts are easily accessible over the internet, for instance, one video in particular where Snyder helps Nicks prepare for a concert during the Rumours Tour.
 Not only did she help her with her singing, but she was also her confidante, and the person who knew her best.
 According to Carol Ann Harris' book Storms, Snyder could calm her down within just a fraction of a second.

-The night before Bella Donna was released, Nicks received a terrifying call from Snyder saying she had leukemia, and the doctors thought she would only live for three months.
-Even more horrifying to Nicks was the news that Snyder had gotten pregnant so as to leave her husband, Kim Anderson, with something after she left.
+The night before Bella Donna was released, Nicks received a call from Snyder saying she had leukemia, and the doctors thought she would only live for three months.
+Nicks was also informed that Snyder had gotten pregnant so as to leave her husband, Kim Anderson, with something after she left.
 If Snyder chose to have an abortion, she could have possibly lived for another year.
 However, the baby was born (three months-premature), and Snyder died three days later.
-At the time, Nicks was on tour.
+Nicks was on tour at the time of Snyder's death.
 The only person Nicks felt could understand her grief was Kim Anderson.
 He felt the same way, and out of grief, as well as a duty towards providing the baby (named Matthew) a good home, the two married.

 However, three months later, Nicks filed for divorce after she "received a sign" from Snyder telling her to get out of there.
 Nicks has stated that she has put Matthew through college and told him about what had happened many times.
 As Snyder was dying, Nicks dedicated "Gypsy" to her.
 Nicks found it extremely difficult to sing the song in concert.